JamesClonk/pgbackup/README.md

 # pgbackup
-K8s cronjob for periodical PostgreSQL backups
+Docker image to be used in K8s cronjob for periodical PostgreSQL backups